-The court of appeals shall have appellate jurisdiction, co-extensive with the limits of the state, in all criminal cases, of whatever grade, and in all civil cases, unless hereafter otherwise provided by law, of which the county courts have original or appellate jurisdiction.
-In civil cases its opinions shall not be published unless the publication of such opinions be required by law.
-The court of appeals and the judges thereof shall have power to issue the writ of habeas corpus; and under such regulations as may be prescribed by law, issue such writs as may be necessary to enforce its own jurisdiction.
-The court of appeals shall have power, upon affidavits, or otherwise, as by the court may be thought proper, to ascertain such matters of fact as may be necessary to the exercise of its jurisdiction.
-The court of appeals shall sit for the transaction of business from the first Monday of October until the last Saturday of June of every year, at the capital, and at not more than two other places in the state, at which the supreme court shall hold its ses-The court shall appoint a clerk for each place at which it may sit, and each of said clerks shall give bond in such manner as is now or may hereafter be required by law; shall hold his office for four years, and shall be subject to removal by the said court for good cause, entered of record on the minutes of said court.
+Sec.
+5. The court of criminal appeals shall have appellate jurisdiction coextensive with the limits of the state in all criminal cases of whatever grade, with such exceptions and under such regulations as may be prescribed by law.
+The court of criminal appeals and the judges thereof shall have the power to issue the writ of habeas corpus, and, under such regulations as may be prescribed by law, issue such writs as may be necessary to enforce its own jurisdiction.
+The court of criminal appeals shall have power, upon affidavit or otherwise, to ascertain such matters of fact as may be necessary to the exercise of its jurisdiction.
+The court of criminal appeals shall sit for the transaction of business from the first Monday in October to the last Saturday of June in each year, at the state capital and two other places (or the capital city) if the legislature shall hereafter so provide.
+The court of criminal appeals shall appoint a clerk for each place at which it may sit, and each clerk shall give bend in such manner as is now or may hereafter be required by law, and who shall hold his office for four years unless sooner removed by the court for good cause, entered of record on the minutes of said court.